Loading IndicatorLoading Indicator

 Summary

-• A Pakistani diplomatic source said mutual concessions by both sides are needed to keep talks between the US and Iran going.
+• A Pakistani diplomatic source said mutual concessions are needed for talks between the US and Iran to continue.

-• The source said current talks have made limited progress because of differences over the nuclear program, sanctions and control of the Strait of Hormuz.
+• The source said progress in the negotiations remains limited by differences over the nuclear program, sanctions, and control of the Strait of Hormuz.

-• The market is focused on the view that mutual concessions are unavoidable for a deal, and that any shift in either side's position will be key to easing tensions in the Middle East.
+• Markets are focused on mutual concessions and any future shift in positions by either side as key variables in easing tensions in the Middle East.

 Forecast Trend Report by Period